TheLabbingProject/django_analyses/docs/source/user_guide/analysis_integration/realistic_example.rst

-returns a dictionary with references to the specified :class:`~django_analyses.models.analysis.Analysis` and :class:`~django_analyses.models.analysis_version.AnalysisVersion` instances and whether they were created or not.
+returns a dictionary with references to the specified :class:`~django_analyses.models.analysis.Analysis` and :class:`~django_analyses.models.analysis_version.AnalysisVersion` instances and whether they have been created or not.

 SUSAN is now an available analysis in our database.
 Only one thing missing...